List of AMC engines: Audi/VW 121

-This 1.984 L unit was an advanced design overhead camshaft four-cylinder EA831 engine bought from Audi/Volkswagen 1977 through 1979.
-Though a small engine, its advanced design created reasonable power for its size and due to being an OHC engine, it had a high redline.
+This 1.984 L unit was an advanced design overhead camshaft four-cylinder EA831 engine purchased from Audi/Volkswagen from 1977 through 1979.
+Though small in displacement, its advanced design produced reasonable power for its size, and, being an OHC design, it had a high redline.
 This engine was also used in the Audi 100, Volkswagen LT van, and Porsche 924.
-The engine was assembled to AMC specs in the US at a specifically purchased AMC assembly plant.
-Specifications are different from the Audi/VW/Porsche assembled engine.
-AMC used a carburetor and standard points ignition as well as slightly larger clearances.
+The engine was built in the United States to AMC requirements at an assembly plant that AMC had purchased to make it.
+Specifications and features differ from those of the Audi/VW/Porsche assembled engine.
+AMC used a carburetor, standard points ignition, and slightly larger clearances.

 The original agreement was for AMC to buy the design, with the intent of eventually moving manufacturing to the United States and selling engines back to VW and Audi.
-American Motors bought a plant specifically to build the engine, but never sold enough of them to move the complete manufacturing.
-The AMC engines were assembled in the US from major castings supplied by VW, hence the different assembly clearances.
+American Motors bought a plant specifically to build the engine, but never sold enough to move the manufacturing.
+The AMC engines were assembled in the United States from major castings supplied by VW, hence the different assembly clearances.
 As part of the agreement, AMC was not to use the VW or Audi names when referring to the engine.
-Everyone familiar with the design knew they were virtually identical, and the automotive press commonly referred to them as Audi or VW engines.
-US-spec VW/Audi/Porsche engines produced 110 hp in mid-1977; earlier models produced 95 hp -- 15 to 30 hp more than the AMC version.
+However, they were virtually identical, and the automotive press commonly referred to them as Audi or VW engines.
+The US-spec VW/Audi/Porsche engines produced 110 hp in mid-1977; earlier models produced 95 hp approximately 15 to 30 hp more than the AMC version.